UKCloud/documentation/articles/openshift/oshift-how-portworx-snapshots.md

         retain: 3" | oc create -f -
     ```

-2. Create a storage class that references one or more schedule policies.
-Any PVCs created from the storage class will have all schedule policies applied, For example, to backup the PVC locally every ten minutes and at 10:00PM daily to cloud-storage:
+2. Create a storage class that references one or more schedule policies to backup PVCs locally every ten minutes and at 10:00PM daily to cloud-storage:

     ```none
     echo "kind: StorageClass